 I learned that I wasn’t alone and there is strength and power in asking for help, and admitting I don’t know.

 3.)
-Learned to have Extra Cash
+Learn to have Extra Cash

 Using credit and bank cards while travelling can seem like the easier way to go as it calculates the exchange rate for you and you don’t need to worry about having money on you.
 Plus it prevents confusion when needing to figure out which coin or bill is for what.

-However having a little bit of spending money on hand is helpful.
-You don’t need a wad of it — just a little.
+However, having a little bit of spending money on hand is helpful.
+You don’t need a wad of it, just a little.

 4.)
-Learned to Pack Lightly
+Learn to Pack Lightly

 You can cut down on this confusion by bringing only the essentials.
 When I backpacked in Europe, I ended up being so frustrated with myself because I brought so many clothing options.

 Who was going to see me from one day to the next?!
 No one else other than me.
-I couldn’t keep all of my belongings organized in my pack and I hardly wore any of it, despite hauling it across Spain, France, Germany, Czech Republic and Italy.
+I couldn’t keep all of my belongings organized in my pack and I hardly wore any of it, despite hauling it across Spain, France, Germany, the Czech Republic and Italy.

 I regretted it the whole way but I learned to pack light.
-I now only take a few favorite things that are versatile and can be washed in the sink at the hotel and dried overnight.
+I now only take a few favourite things that are versatile and can be washed in the sink at the hotel and dried overnight.